ThatRedox/ChunkyClPlugin/README.md

 ## Installation

 ### Note: The latest version requires at least snapshot `2.4.0-157-g30c7e879`
 Download the latest plugin build and extract it.
 In the Chunky Launcher, expand `Advanced Settings` and click on `Manage plugins`.
-In the `Plugin Manger` window click on `Add` and select the `.jar` file in the extracted zip file.
+In the `Plugin Manager` window click on `Add` and select the `.jar` file in the extracted zip file.
 Click on `Save` and start Chunky as usual.

 ![image](https://user-images.githubusercontent.com/42661490/116319916-28ef2580-a76c-11eb-9f93-86d444a349fd.png)